Allam0053/Allam0053/README.md

 ## I'm Studying Computer Science at Institut Teknologi Sepuluh Nopember!!

-- Learn how magic works so it becomes magic no more
+Learn how magic works so it becomes magic no more

+- Currently involved on ifinger research in `Information Intelligent Management Laboratory`, Informatics
+- Learning `Nextjs`, `TypeScript`, `chakra-ui` as an intern
+- Learning `D3.js` cause I love displaying data

 ### Projects